Filial piety: Developments in modern society

-In 21st-century Chinese societies, filial piety expectations and practice have decreased.
+In 21st-century Chinese societies, filial piety expectations and practices have decreased.
 One cause for this is the rise of the nuclear family without much coresidence with parents.
 Families are becoming smaller because of family planning and housing shortages.
 Other causes are individualism, the loss of status of the elderly, emigration of young people to cities, and the independence of young people and women.
 (Note: See Fung & Cheng (2010) for the nuclear family, individualism, loss of status, emigration and female independence.
 See Sung (2009a) for the causes of the rise of the nuclear family and the independence of young people.)
 Amplifying this trend, the number of elderly people has increased quickly.

 The relationship between husband and wife came to be more emphasized, and the extended family less so.
 Kinship ties between the husband and wife's families have become more bilateral and equal.
 The way respect to elders is expressed is also changing.
 Communication with elders tends to become more reciprocal and less one-way, and kindness and courtesy is replacing obedience and subservience.